 Distributed denial of service (DDoS) attacks have become some of the most pervasive threats to websites and businesses on the internet today.

-#CyberAware is a family-friendly newsletter from the National Cyber Security Alliance (NCSA).
-This month, we’re sharing resources to help you be safer online this tax season, tips to consider before purchasing a mobile phone for your child and recent online safety news.
+#CyberAware is a family-friendly newsletter from the National Cyber Security Alliance.
+This month, we’re highlighting tips for avoiding oversharing on social media and staying safe with smart home devices, resources to help you talk to your kids about privacy and recent online safety news.

 No specific hacker’s tools or resources are mentioned here for obvious reasons, but by taking the mystery out of what is essentially a simple process, the business owner can understand what they are up against and why trusting the big software security firms – or even investing in outsourced IT support – is a wise idea.